pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Creates

-A runnable which provides configuration to the ClusterRunTemplate `commit-and-pr-pipelinerun` in order to create a Tekton TaskRun.
+A runnable which provides configuration to the ClusterRunTemplate `commit-and-pr-pipelinerun` to create a Tekton TaskRun.
 The Tekton TaskRun refers to the Tekton Task `commit-and-pr`.

 ### Parameters